 Shortly after graduation, I established my jewelry gallery and workshop across from the University.
 The original location was on North High Street above the Agora, a famous rock and roll venue.
 My intent was to design and create fine quality jewelry, one piece at a time, for individuals from my own community and those that surround it.
 Concepts including connected and authentic were, and continue to be highly valued.
 This combination of good luck, and willful behavior has carried the business forward nearly half a century.
 Today we still make all of the jewelry we sell, except for pendant chains.

 Initially my interest was concentrated on developing metal working and gemological skills as well as a strong personal sense of aesthetic.
 Over the years, I’ve come to realize that people employ me to create objects used to represent the most beautiful and significant events in their lives.
 Understanding this important role of creating symbols for individuals makes it easy for me to share the true joy of jewelry.
 Providing ample information combined with lots of hands-on experience for my clients is very important to me.
 The client who understands the criteria and makes an informed decision based on knowledge is likely to be more comfortable and happy.

 Extensive experience and contacts in the diamond and colored stone marketplace allow me to source the most beautiful gemstones on Earth for you.
 I passionately love gemstones, as does my wife Annabel, and son Andy, both GIA Graduate Gemologists.
-Together we curate an impressive collection of fine gemstones collected over the decades.
+Together we have curated an impressive collection of fine gemstones over the decades.
 Sharing these gemstones and our knowledge of them with you is a true delight.

 My simple and comfortable style is recognizable.
 People often say that a stranger noticed their jewelry and remarked “That’s a Weidinger piece”.
 In this world of mass production and marketing, I offer a unique experience.